Back to overview Registration for this course is closed

 Literature

-Students are requested to read the following literature before the start of the course:
+Please read the following literature before the start of the course:

 • Boeije, H. R. (2010).
 Analysis in qualitative research.
 SAGE.
 (Only Chapter 10 on writing the research report is required reading)